civican/legisinfo/44-1/bills/C-281/bill_text.md

 **(5)** In preparing the list referred to in paragraph (4)(b), the Minister must make all reasonable efforts to consult with family members or representatives of the prisoners of conscience and may decide not to include certain information in the list if a person consulted by the Minister requests that the information not be included, or the Minister is satisfied that not including it would be in the best interests of the advancement of human rights or the personal safety of the prisoner.

-**(6)** The Minister must develop and maintain a government-wide international human rights strategy.

-**(7)** In this section, **prisoner of conscience** means an individual who, in contravention of international human rights standards, has been detained or otherwise physically restricted solely because of their identity or their conscientiously held beliefs, including religious or political beliefs.
+**(6)** In this section, **prisoner of conscience** means an individual who, in contravention of international human rights standards, has been detained or otherwise physically restricted solely because of their identity or their conscientiously held beliefs, including religious or political beliefs.

 ## Justice for Victims of Corrupt Foreign Officials Act (Sergei Magnitsky Law)